Does the Keto diet work? The short answer, in my opinion, is yes it does work.

 This may sound too good to be true, but give it a go and experience this for yourself.

-Once I realized that I was not always hungry anymore, I really had to focus on only eating when I was really hungry.
+Once I realized that I was not always hungry anymore, I really had to change my focus to only eating when I was physically hungry.

 What creates this change?

 Leptin is the hormone that regulates hunger.

 It sends a signal from the brain when you don’t require more food.
 It therefore registers that food is no longer required.
 The metabolic rate is increased and the hunger response is shut off.
 This ongoing cycle repeats itself over and over.

 So as the leptin levels increase and decrease throughout the day, so does the feeling of being hungry.
 In between meals the leptin level will decrease signaling the brain that it is time to eat.
 This is good when the process works normally and it is really time to eat again.

 However, we have a problem when there are lots of leptin stores, but they have trouble crossing the blood brain barrier.
 It is crucial for leptin to cross the blood brain barrier, because when it doesn’t, the brain sends the message that you are hungry and needs to eat.

 So even if there is plenty of leptin in the blood after eating, the hunger response will not be shut off if leptin can’t cross over.